 Ensuring that all communities receive an equitable standard of service and care during a wildfire is an important public duty.
-4.0% of the population of Electoral Area self-identified as indigenous ("aboriginal identity") on the 2016 Census33.
+3.4% of the population of Electoral Area self-identified as indigenous ("aboriginal identity") on the 2016 Census33.
 While this rate falls below the average rate of individuals expressing indigenous heritage in the RDN as a whole or the rest of British Columbia, this represents several hundred members of the community.
-The Snaw-naw-as Nation has a core interest in these lands and waters, which are part of their traditional territory and includes their Nanoose Bay reserve.
-As a discipline involving land management, wildfire prevention can affect indigenous cultural values, and Snaw-naw-as Nation should be involved in the planning of vegetation management.
-EA E contains several known sites of archaeological value and many dozens more of continuing cultural significance.
+The Qualicum First Nation and Snaw-naw-as have a core interest in these lands and waters, which are part of their traditional territories.
+As a discipline involving land management, wildfire prevention can affect indigenous cultural values, and the Nations should be involved in the planning of vegetation management.
+EA G contains several known sites of archaeological value and many dozens more of continuing cultural significance.
 Ensuring emergency responders are trained to provide culturally sensitive assistance to indigenous residents during a wildfire and to have positive proactive relationships with representatives of Indigenous nations is an important aspect of reconciliation.

-For these reasons, CRI supports providing cultural safety and humility training to emergency management personnel involved in both wildfire prevention and suppression.
+CRI supports providing cultural safety and humility training to emergency management personnel involved in both wildfire prevention and suppression.
 The RDN could provide staff members in its Emergency Operations Centre with this cultural training any time the services of the Emergency Operations Centre are required.
 Similarly, it is important that RDN's representative to any community committee or working group have this training.

 33 Statistics Canada.
 2017.
 Nanaimo E, RDA [Census subdivision], British Columbia and Canada [Country] (table).
 Census Profile.
 2016 Census.
 Statistics Canada Catalogue no. 98-316-X2016001.
 Ottawa.
-Released November 29, 2017. https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/index.cfm?Lang=E (accessed December 3, 2021).
+Released November 29, 2017. www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/index.cfm?Lang=E (accessed December 3, 2021).